(A chapter of Akayama DanJay.)

 “We’re in international waters,” Jay said, repeating Henry’s lines from the second island.
 “You can’t take my rights from me.”
 Henry cocked a fist.
-Satisfied with this answer, Jay put his notepad away, and Henry calmed down.
+Satisfied with this answer, Jay put his notepad away, and Henry crossed his arms.

 “How do you get your bugs past the dogs?” he asked.
 “Last time they sniffed my bug-sticks through air-tight jars, and airport-security grilled me for hours.
 I’d bribe them, but I spent all my cash on crickets, and I don’t think they’ll take sand-dollars.”
 Jay said nothing, so Henry continued.
 “I’m gonna put crab-meat in my bag.
 If a dog rats me out, I’ll show the crab and pretend that’s what the dog wants.”

 “We both know you are.”
 Henry put his hands on his hips.
 “Oh, wait—I get it!
 You’ll stash your supply in the seashells you’re shipping home.
 That’s smart, Jay.
 No wonder you blew twenty bucks on that junk.”